partho-dev/CI-CD/Backup-DR-DevOps-tools.md

 ### Install Velero on EKS:

+- Velero consists of two parts:

+- `Velero CLI`: Installed on your local machine (e.g., your Mac).
+- `Velero Server`: Installed inside your EKS cluster as a set of pods and Kubernetes resources (deployments, CRDs).
+It runs in your worker nodes (not on the EKS master/control plane since that is managed by AWS).
+- Like `kubectl` reads the `kubeconfig` and finds the info about the EKS or K8s. similarly `Velero` uses the same config file to connect with the right EKS cluster

 - install `Velero` and configure it with the AWS credentials to take regular backups.
+- Just like we have `kubectl` installed on mac to interact with the EKS cluster,
+- we also need the `Velero CLI` installed on mac to interact with the Velero `server component` in the Kubernetes cluster.

 - Add Velero CLI on Local - `brew install velero`